sleexyz/typesafe-react-redux-example/README.md

 Note: we still use `Provider` and `connect` to make components reactive to changes to the store.

 #### 2) Unconstrained Component Hierarchy
-One should surely create a palette of ultra-dumb, reusable components as much one can.
+We should expand our palette of ultra-dumb, reusable components as much we can.

-But there's no benefit to putting a constraint on the structure of component *hierarchies*; namely, the constraint that only top-level components should be connected to Redux.
+But there's no benefit to putting a constraint on the structure of component *hierarchies*; namely, a constraint that only top-level components should be connected to Redux.
-Constraining state-awareness to top-level components is unscalable for complex UI's with multiple state-aware parts.
-We want to be as close to the store as we can.
+Constraining state-awareness to top-level components is unscalable for complex UI's with multiple *intrinsically* state-aware parts.

-Having a unconstrained component hierarchy, combined with the ability to directly import `dispatch`, incentivize reuse of (testable) Action Creators, instead of creating (often untested) ad-hoc callbacks/auxilliary functions.
+We want to be as close to the store as we can and minimize the amount of props we need to pass around, by emphasizing *selectors* over manual *state* injection via props.